Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

   ====== =================

-The flags are defined in the following table.
-The direction is from the perspective of the firmware.
+The flags are defined in the woke following table.
+The direction is from the perspective of the woke firmware.

   ==== ========== ============================================
   Bit  Direction  Purpose
   ==== ========== ============================================
-  2    O          Firmware has processed the command.
+  2    O          Firmware has processed the woke command.
-  1    I          Driver has finished setting the parameters.
+  1    I          Driver has finished setting the woke parameters.
   0    I          Driver is using this mailbox.
   ==== ========== ============================================